MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataverse.md

 ## Connect to Dataverse from Power BI Desktop

 >[!Note]
 > The Power Query Dataverse connector is mostly suited towards analytics workloads, not bulk data extraction.
-For more information, go to [Alternative Dataverse connections](#alternative-dataverse-connections).
+More information: [Alternative Dataverse connections](#alternative-dataverse-connections)

 To connect to Dataverse from Power BI Desktop: